 Distinctions in Digital Products

 When it comes to sales tax and the way states are approaching the issue of the taxation of digital products, it’s important to understand that these digital products can fall into one of several categories.
 For instance, some states make a distinction between products accessed exclusively online as opposed to being downloaded to a device.

-Apps certainly fall into the latter category, but there are other issues of classification to contend with as well.
+Apps but there are other issues of classification to contend with as well.
 For instance, Arkansas only taxes digital products that involve subscription services, while South Dakota, Texas, and Utah tax any product delivered electronically that would be taxed if it were instead delivered in physical form.